Central Road Board: Central Road Board

+The purpose of the Central Road Board was to be responsible for the "formation, construction, improvement, management and maintenance of proclaimed main roads and bridges".
+To achieve this the Board was given authority to raise tolls, and a number of toll houses and ferry tolls were established.

-The Board was given authority to raise tolls, and a number of toll houses were set up under its control.
-It was modelled to some extent on similar authorities established in other colonies such as Alaska, Canada, South Africa, and Central Africa.
-Among the board's various members included military engineer Charles Pasley (1824-1890).
+The approach was modelled to some extent on similar authorities established in other colonies such as Alaska, Canada, South Africa, and Central Africa.